I already have a Stripe account. Do I need to create another one?

 Yes, terminals have an internal battery and can function without being plugged in.
 They do still need to be connected to the internet to function.

-Can I provide a refund through Flow if the payment was accepted through a different merchant?
+Can I provide a refund through Otto if the payment was accepted through a different merchant?

-No, Flow can only refund transactions that were processed by Stripe.
+No, Otto can only refund transactions that were processed by Stripe.

 How do I refund a client?

-There are two ways to issue a refund to a client through Flow.
+There are two ways to issue a refund to a client through Otto:

-In either case, the client should get an alert in their conversation that the invoice has been refunded.
+The client will be alerted in their conversation that the invoice has been refunded.

 How long does it take for a refund to process?

-The amount of time that it can take for a refund to process depends on the method of payment.
-For example, for Visa and MasterCard, the refund should be almost instantaneous; but for American Express, the refund can take a business day or two.
+The amount of time that it takes for a refund to process depends on the method of payment.
+For example, for Visa and MasterCard, the refund should be almost instantaneous, but for American Express, the refund can take a business day or two.

 Is inputting a client’s email required when sending an invoice?